greenm01/ec4x/docs/ec4x_specs.md

 Units are equipped with ELI to counter spy Scouts and Raiders.
 Refer to the Spy Detection Table in Section 2.4.2 and Raider Detection Table in Section 2.4.3 respectively.

-Starbases boost the population growth-rate and Industrial Units (IU) of a colony by 5% max every turn, regardless of number.
+Starbases boost the population growth-rate and Industrial Units (IU) of a colony by 5% every turn, up to a max of 15% (three Starbases).

 Example: under normal conditions the natural birthrate of a colony is 2%.
 With three Starbases, the rate is: